Profile picture for user JosiahMHeyman

 Josiah M. Heyman

-Professor of Anthropology, Endowed Professor of Border Trade Issues, UT El Paso; Director, Center for Interamerican and Border Studies, The University of Texas at El Paso
+Professor of Anthropology, Endowed Professor of Border Trade Issues, and Director of the Center for Inter-American and Border Studies, The University of Texas at El Paso

 About Josiah

-Heyman’s teaching and research center on immigration, especially at border sites (e.g., U.S.-Mexico border).
-Specifically, his work focuses on immigration law enforcement, agencies, officers, and tactics, and on attendant human rights issues.
-Related to this, he studies domains of border enforcement of all types (guns, drugs, money, terrorism, as well as migration), trade-offs among them, and alternatives to current border security policies.
-More broadly, Heyman’s expertise extends to cultural mixes, economic development patterns, environmental issues (especially water), and health care in border regions, based on 30 years of experience living and conducting research on the U.S.-Mexican border.
-He recently chaired the American Anthropological Association’s task force on border walls.
+Heyman’s teaching and research center on the U.S.-Mexico border.
+His core focus is two fold: environmental justice with respect to water, heat, trees/other landcover, and utility impacts on poor consumers; and border enforcement of all types (guns, drugs, money, terrorism, as well as migration), and alternatives to current border migration and security policies.
+More broadly, Heyman’s expertise extends to border cultural mixes, economic development patterns, language use, health care, etc. He recently chaired the American Anthropological Association’s task force on border walls.

 Contributions